First time buyer guide

 - Pay off your debts: lenders have access to the information about how much debt you have.
 If you have too much debt it will damage your files.

 - Space out and limit your credit applications: lenders might take your multiple requests for credit as a sign that you are financially weak.
 Loan companies are always on the lookout for reliability.

-Your credit score might not seem relevant to you right now, but understanding how it works and doing everything you can to improve it will definitely make a difference when it comes to applying for a mortgage and getting the best deal.
+Your credit score might not seem relevant to you right now.
+But understanding how it works and doing everything you can to improve it will definitely make a difference in getting the best deal when the time comes to apply for a mortgage.